List of European species extinct in the Holocene

 This is a list of European species extinct in the Holocene that covers extinctions from the Holocene epoch, a geologic epoch that began about 11,650 years before present (about 9700 BCE) (Note: The source gives "11,700 calendar yr b2k (before CE 2000)".
 But "BP" means "before CE 1950".
 Therefore, the Holocene began 11,650 BP.
 Doing the math, that is c.
 9700 BCE.) and continues to the present day.

 This list includes the European continent and its surrounding islands.
-All large islands in the Mediterranean Sea are included except for Cyprus, which is in the List of Asian animals extinct in the Holocene.
-The recently extinct animals of the Macaronesian islands in the North Atlantic are listed separately.
+All large islands in the Mediterranean Sea are included except for Cyprus, which is in the List of Asian species extinct in the Holocene.
+The recently extinct species of the Macaronesian islands in the North Atlantic are listed separately.
 The three Caucasian republics of Georgia, Azerbaijan, and Armenia are included, even though their territory may fall partially or fully in Asia depending on the definition of Europe considered.

 Overseas territories, departments, and constituent countries of European countries are not included here; they are found on the lists pertaining to their respective regions.
 For example, French Polynesia is grouped with Oceania, Martinique is grouped with the West Indies, and Réunion is grouped with Madagascar and the Indian Ocean islands, despite all of them being politically part of France.

 Many extinction dates are unknown due to a lack of relevant information.